Greece Moments Greece Moments

 Accommodation in Halki: hotels and apartments

-Halki is a very quiet island, opportunities for parties and debauched nights are sought in vain.
-In recent years, the restoration of neoclassical houses has resulted in very stylish guesthouses and holiday homes.
-An overview of all accommodations on Halki you get on the hotel portal Booking.com*
+Halki is a very quiet island, and those looking for parties and wild nights out will search in vain.
+In recent years, the restoration of neoclassical houses has resulted in some very stylish guesthouses and holiday homes.
+You can find an overview of all accommodations on Halki on the hotel portal Booking.com*

-There are no large hotel complexes for package vacationers, the island administration strives for sustainable tourism.
-The only 4-star Hotel Aretanassa (View on Booking*) was originally built in 1980 and most recently restored with EU funds.
-It offers you a very comfortable stay right by the sea.
+There are no large hotel complexes for package tourists, as the island administration strives for sustainable tourism.
+The only 4-star Hotel Aretanassa (View on Booking*) was originally built in 1980 and was most recently restored with EU funds.
+It offers a very comfortable stay right by the sea.

 Urlaub Chalki Hotels Empfehlung Urlaub